eros71-dev/eros71-dev/README.md

 ### Welcome to City 17.

 Hi, I'm eros71, I usually work on HTML and CSS related stuff.
-Right now I update the sm64js site and I'm learning some Java and SQL basics.
+Right now I work on the sm64js site, and excepcionally, in the game itself too and I'm learning some Java and SQL basics.